 (The answer is also totally original and created by me, and totally NOT trademarked by an athletic shoe company.)

 We are basically settled into our new house.
 I can not WAIT to show you pictures of it.
-If you’re on instagram you’ve seen several but I haven’t taken the good “After” shots yet to go with the “Before” shots.
+If you’re on Instagram you’ve seen several but I haven’t taken the good “After” shots yet to go with the “Before” shots.
 I was hoping to wait until we found a dining room table but it seems we might never agree on that so I’ll just take them now before we destroy everything.

-In case you think I’m exaggerating about my family’s tendency towards destruction (which is mainly MY tendency) – I dropped a bottle of beer on the SECOND NIGHT of having our fully remodeled kitchen open for business.
+Back to matters at hand now though and in case you think I’m exaggerating about my family’s tendency towards destruction (which is mainly MY tendency) – I dropped a bottle of beer on the SECOND NIGHT of having our fully remodeled kitchen open for business.
 Wesley has since spilled an entire Coke Zero can and we’ve had several water spills.
 I NEED TO TAKE PHOTOS NOW BEFORE WE ACCIDENTALLY SET THE PLACE ON FIRE.

 Our old and dying animals seem to be settling in fine.
 Sunflower has a barely-functioning liver and has already outlived any predictions that were made and we just found out Sweetie has cancer and since she’s 14 really we just monitor her quality of life and hope she defies odds like her feline sister.
 We’re really glad they are settling in fine, we were worried the chaos would kill them both.